dohernandez/horizon-blockchain-games/README.md

 #### Examples

 1. To use the pipeline in testing mode.

+**Note:** When running the pipeline in test mode, the data is loaded from the local file system and the output is printed to the os.Stdout.
+The dir used is `./resources/sample-bucket` and the file is `sample_data.csv`.
+Hardcoded conversor is used.

 ```shell
 bin/sequence run --dir ./resources/sample-bucket --file sample_data.csv --test
 ```

 2. To use the pipeline split across multiple runs.

+**Note:** Have in mind that to run the pipeline split across multiple runs, it is required to set the flag `--extractor`, `--calculator`, `--insertion` to run the specific step, and the dependency of the step to run first.
+For example to run `calculator` step, it is required to run `extractor` first.

 ```shell
 bin/sequence run --calculator -w 10 --dir ./resources/sample-bucket --file sample_data.csv --test
 ```